Symmetric Quantum Walks on Hamming Graphs and Their Limit Distributions: Introduction

 Quantum walks are motivated by search algorithms in quantum computing.
 While not Markov chains, they are models that incorporate randomness in the quantum mechanical sense.
-The first such model was a coined quantum walk on a finite graph introduced by Aharonov et al.~\cite{AAKV01}.
+A class of such models is a coined, or discrete-time quantum walk on finite graphs introduced by Aharonov et al.~\cite{AAKV01}.
 They discussed quantum walks on cycles, and quantum walks on various finite graphs have been explored in the literature.
+However, coined quantum walks are harder to analyse than random walks, and explicit results are limited to a few models.

+Within this context, quantum walks on the hypercube have been the subject of study by numerous authors since \cite{MR02}, and even the early paper \cite{SKW03}, which proposed using quantum walks for search, considered quantum walks on the hypercube.
+However, to the authors' knowledge, results concerning coined quantum walks on the hypercube are limited to those associated with the simple random walk, and there are no results for general Hamming graphs.
+While results for continuous-time quantum walks on Hamming graphs exist \cite{BKMT08}, continuous-time quantum walks are a significantly different model from coined quantum walks, and their analysis is usually not as hard as that of coined quantum walks.

-However, quantum walks are harder to analyze than random walks, and explicit results are restricted to a limited number of models.
-As far as the authors are aware, there are only results \cite{HIKST18} and \cite{MPAD08} for the quantum walk associated with the simple random walk on the hypercube.
-Furthermore, the former involves explicit matrix calculations, while the latter relies on results from a birth-death process.
-It seems difficult to extend these methods to more general quantum walks.
+Regarding the methods, for coined quantum walks on the hypercube associated with the simple random walk, \cite{MR02} and \cite{MPAD08} perform direct matrix calculations, while \cite{SKW03} and subsequent papers obtain results through quantum walks on the interval defined by the distance.
+The latter has the advantage of being able to use the results of the birth-death process, as in \cite{HIKST18}.
+However, it seems difficult to extend these methods to more general quantum walks discussed in this paper.